-If you test positive for a BRCA1 or BRCA2 mutation, and you have never had breast cancer, you now know that you are at much higher-than-average risk of developing it over the course of your lifetime.
+If you test positive for an abnormal BRCA1, BRCA2, or PALB2 gene, and you have never had breast cancer, you now know that you are at much higher-than-average risk of developing it over the course of your lifetime.
 For women, the risk of getting breast cancer in your lifetime if you have a BRCA1 or BRCA2 abnormality is between about 40% and 85% — about 3 to 7 times greater than that of a woman who does not have the mutation.
 Your lifetime risk of ovarian cancer is significantly elevated as well: 16% to 60%, versus just under 2% for the general population.
 Men with BRCA abnormalities are considered to have a higher lifetime risk of male breast cancer, especially if the BRCA2 gene is affected.
 One study found that men with a BRCA2 mutation have a 7% lifetime risk of developing breast cancer.
 They also may be at increased risk of developing prostate cancer.

 Whether you are a man or a woman, an abnormal genetic test result means there is a 50% chance you could have passed the BRCA1 or BRCA2 mutation on to your children.

 Researchers have been working to build their understanding of how breast cancers in women with BRCA mutations may differ from other breast cancers.
 Some of their findings include: